mongodb/mongo-tools/README.md

 Then run `./make build` to build all the tools, placing them in the `bin` directory inside the repository.

-You can also build a subset of the tools using the `-tools` option.
-For example, `./make build -tools=mongodump,mongorestore` builds only `mongodump` and `mongorestore`.
+You can also build a subset of the tools using the `-pkgs` option.
+For example, `./make build -pkgs=mongodump,mongorestore` builds only `mongodump` and `mongorestore`.

 To use the build/test scripts in this repository, you **_must_** set GOROOT to your Go root directory.
 This may depend on how you installed Go.